619.541.6609

 Inhalation is the main path of entry of the toxic substances into the body; having reached the lung, the substances may remain stored in the lung tissue indefinitely.
 Even relatively low-level chemical exposures, if repeated over the course of years and years of employment, can lead to life-altering medical conditions.

-Factory workers were often involved in various activities that required exposure to hazardous substances.
-The high rate of smoking among factory workers is of particular concern given that many are exposed to occupational carcinogens, which might increase disease risks associated with smoking.
+Factory workers were often involved in various activities that implied exposure to hazardous substances such as asbestos.
+The high rate of smoking among factory workers is of particular concern, given that many are exposed to occupational carcinogens, which might increase disease risks associated with smoking.

 Although there are many different occupations in which exposure might occur, along with a wide range of possible levels of exposure, differences between the effects arising from the inhalation of carcinogen agents of smokers and non-smokers have been reported, and studies have been conducted aimed specifically at elucidating the combined effects of smoking and chemical exposure.